 TIP: It is generally cheaper to rent a car at least three months before any high season.
 Free cancellation up to 24 hours before collection is almost always possible, but is dependent on the chosen tariff.

 Driving in Morocco is a great way to see the country but some care is required.
 Routes between major cities are generally in good condition but minor roads can be hazardous.
 Traffic in cities can be extremely congested.
 The major cities are connected by tolled expressways and you can find out beforehand how much your route will cost.
-Be aware most signs will be posted in Arabic and French.
-Here are some of the main roadways:
+Be aware most signs are posted in Arabic and French.

 Volubilis is an ancient Berber / Roman city and a UNESCO World Heritage Site.
 It dates from the 3rd century BC and was once the capital of the kingdom of Mauretania.
 Partially excavated, it is a fascinating place to learn more about the ancient history of the region.
 The Hassan II Mosque in Casablanca is a stunning building, completed in 1993.
 It is the tallest mosque in the world and has a laser directed towards Mecca on top of its minaret.
 Ait-Benhaddou is a fortified village on the ancient caravan route between the Sahara and Marrakesh.
 Inside the walls you will find merchant's houses and narrow shaded streets.
 It is a stunning example of Moroccan clay architecture and has been featured in many films.
 Medersa Ben Youssef in Marrakesh is a 14th century Islamic college, renowned for its impressive architecture with cedar, marble and stucco carvings covering the walls.
 It was one of the most important Islamic colleges and it is thought up to 900 students were taught here at any one time.
 It has been extensively renovated and is now open to the public.